 7. To provide qualified and dedicated educational personnel for the schools.
 Administration The Dean is the chief administrative officer of the School.
 Four department chairmen, who are directly responsible to him, collaborate with the Dean and the faculty to develop the instructional programs in their respective departments.
 Directors of the various services of the School are also responsible to him.
 He presides at meetings of the Executive Committee, committees on admissions and graduate programs, and at general meetings of the faculty.
 The Associate Dean's primary responsibility is in the area of credential programs.
-He is the chief credentials adviser, chairs the Curriculum Committee, and is the executive secretary of the Teacher Education Council.
-He is the coordinator of Extended Campus Programs.
+He is the chief credentials adviser and is the coordinator of Extended Campus Programs.

-Location and facilities The School of Education is on the La Sierra campus of the University.
+Location and tacilities The School of Education is on the La Sierra campus of the University.
 This campus, at the southwest edge of Riverside, is easily accessible by freeways and airways.
 It is fifty miles east of Los Angeles, twenty miles from the Loma Linda campus, and one mile from the Riverside Freeway leading to Los Angeles, coast towns, or inland.